Extraordinary Guides with International Certifications

 While we all know choosing the right trip and destination are key to having a great holiday, it is also essential to have the right guide!
-While location and itinerary are important, the guide can be the highlight of your trip.
+Yes, location and itinerary are important, but the guide can be the highlight of your trip.
 And, they can make the difference between a good trip and an outstanding trip – one that you’ll want to talk about for years to come.

-At Dolomite Mountains, our guides are passionate, experienced mountain enthusiasts who work year round in the outdoor industry and are dedicated to providing you with an exceptional experience.
+At Dolomite Mountains, our guides are passionate, experienced mountain enthusiasts who work year-round in the outdoor industry and are dedicated to providing you with an exceptional experience.
 You will find your guide incredibly knowledgeable about the local terrain, culture, food and customs, and passionate about sharing it with you – you’re in their back yard after all!
 They are all conversational in at least one, if not more, of the principal languages in the region – Italian, German, and Ladin – in addition to English.

 Most importantly, Dolomite Mountains guides are fun to be with, and dedicated to making sure you have an outstanding experience and enjoy your trip in the Dolomites!